MajidAkh/datascientist_train_demand/README.md

 ### Improvement clue

-Several avenues for improvement are possible, the first is the study of the use of a model other than the XGBoost.
+Several improvements are possible, the first is the study of use of other model than the XGBoost.
 I chose the latter because it is generally the best model for forecasting on structured data.

-I used bayesian optimization for the hyperparameterization of the model, however not having the necessary computing power I had to limit the search for the optimal parameter.
+I used Bayesian optimization for the hyperparameterization of the model, however not having the necessary computing power I had to limit the search for the optimal parameter.
 We can therefore hope that more in-depth research would provide better performance.

 In addition, the increase in data, I think that by coupling data to that present in the dataset we can obtain better performance, especially meteorological data.
 It is not absurd to think that there is a correlation between going on vacation and the weather.